paritabrahmbhatt/CPSC6160_Assignment1/README.md

 2. The game has two paddles one is controlled by Up and Down keys and the other is control by 'S' and 'W' Keys on the keyboard.
 3. It is a 5 points game.
 The player who scores 5 points first wins.
 4. If the ball hits the wall behind the paddle, the opponent gets the point.

+### Future Works
+We included various functionalities to our game.
+This version of game provided different features such as music, welcome screen, score board, etc. However, many functionaltiies and features could be added to the game, which are as follows.
+1. We can optimize the game engine by profiling the code, identifying and fixing performance bottlenecks, and using efficient algorithms and data structures.
+2. As Artificial Intelligence has become popular in almost all fields, we can add the AI bot playing against the player.
+In such game engines.
+3. We can also provide the difficulty levels, and according to the difficulty level, the speed of the ball should be decided.

 #### Hope you will enjoy playing our game!!!